autopilotpattern/consul/README.md

 The `tests/` directory includes integration tests for both the Triton and Compose example stacks described above.
 Build the test runner by making sure you've pulled down the submodule with `git submodule update --init` and then `make build/tester`.

 Running `make test/triton` will run the tests in a container locally but targeting Triton Cloud.
 To run those tests you'll need a Triton Cloud account with your Triton command line profile set up.
 The test rig will use the value of the `TRITON_PROFILE` environment variable to determine what data center to target.
+The tests use your own credentials mounted from your Docker host (your laptop, for example), so if you have a passphrase on your ssh key you'll need to add `-it` to the arguments of the `test/triton` Make target.

 ## Credit where it's due